hortonworks-spark/spark-atlas-connector/README.md

 When Spark application is started, it will transparently track the execution plan of submitted SQL/DF transformations, parse the plan and create related entities in Atlas.

+Spark models vs Hive models
+====

+SAC classifies table related entities with two different kind of models: Spark / Hive.

+We decided to determine which models SAC should use via taking realistic condition: whether Hive Hook can take care of table related entities or not.
+For creating Hive entities, SAC is not the best one to fill out information on entities - so we let Hive to do its own.

+As SAC cannot check whether the condition is properly made, SAC relies on precondition: if Spark session is connected to the "remote HMS" (via thrift), SAC assumes Hive Hook is already set up in remote HMS and Hive Hook will take care of entities creation.

+In other words, SAC assumes table entities are being created in Hive side and just refers these entities via object id:

+* The value of "spark.sql.catalogImplementation" is set to "hive"
+* The value of "hive.metastore.uris" is set to non-empty

+For other cases, SAC will create necessary table related entities as Spark models (even it uses Hive metastore).

+One exceptional case is HWC - for HWC source and/or sink, SAC will not create table related entities and always refer to Hive table entities via object id.

+Known Limitations (Design decision)
+====

+> SAC only supports SQL/DataFrame API (in other words, SAC doesn't support RDD).

+SAC relies on query listener to retrieve query and examine the impacts.
+We may not investigate on supporting RDD for future unless strongly necessary.

+> All "inputs" and "outputs" in multiple queries are accumulated into single "spark_process" entity when there're multple queries running in single Spark session.

+Unfortunately, we got lost on history for this.
+We assume this approach could concentrate overall impacts on the single Spark process for who ran for when, but it's not pretty clear why application id was taken.

+We've filed #261 to investigate changing the unit of "spark_process" entity to query, but it doesn't mean we will change it soon.
+It will be address only if we see the clear benefits on changing it.

+> Only part of inputs are tracked in Streaming query.

+This is from design choice on "trade-off": Kafka source supports subscribing with "pattern" which SAC cannot enumerate all matching existing topics, or even all possible topics (even it's possible it doesn't make sense, though).

+We found "executed plan" provides actual topics which each (micro) batch read and processed, but as a result, only inputs which participate on (micro) batch are being included as "inputs" in "spark_process" entity.

+If your query are running long enough that it ingests data from all topics, it would have all topics in "spark_process" entity.

+> SAC doesn't support tracking changes on columns (Spark models).

+We found difficulty to make column entity be consistently "up-to-date" supposing multiple spark applications are running and each SAC in spark application are trying to update on Atlas.
+Due to the difficulty, we dropped supporting column tracking.

+We haven't found difficulty on table level, but once we collect difficulties on making table entity being consistent as well, we might also consider drop supporting DDL and blindly create the entities whenever they're referenced.

+This doesn't apply to Hive models, which central remote HMS takes care of DDLs and Hive Hook will take care of updates.

+> SAC doesn't track dropping tables (Spark models).

+Same reason as above.
+If SAC doesn't support some operations on DDL, it would be basically same reason.

+> ML entities/events may not be tracked properly.

+We are concentrating on making basic features be stable: we are not including ML features on the target of basic features as of now.
+We will revisit once we are sure to resolve most of issues on basic features.

+By the way, we have two patches for tracking ML events: one is a custom patch which could be applied to Spark 2.3/2.4, and another one is a patch which is adopted to Apache Spark but will be available for Spark 3.0.
+Currently SAC follows custom patch, which is kind of deprecated due to new patch.
+Maybe we would need to revisit ML features again with Spark 3.0.

 License
 =======